Platform-OS/pos-module-core/README.md

 You can choose to create new hooks either on your modules or inside your `app` folder.
 You can organize them into folders, for example, `app/views/partials/hooks/hook_permission.liquid` or `modules/your-module/public/views/partials/lib/hooks/hook_permission.liquid`.

 Call the `modules/core/lib/commands/hook/fire` function with the `hook` name and optionally pass the `params` attribute.
 Params will be sent to all hook implementations.
-You can also set the `merge_to_object` boolean if you want to merge the hook results to one object.
+You can also set the `merge_to_object` boolean to merge the hook results to one object.

 Create Liquid files named like `hook_HOOKNAME.liquid`, and the `fire` function will collect all results.
 It means that these hook implementations have to have a `return` tag - it can be `nil` but the `return` tag is necessary.

-It's possible to define **alter hooks** to modify the existing data before it will be handled (for example saved, rendered, etc).
+It's possible to define **alter hooks** to modify the existing data before it is handled (for example saved, rendered, etc).

 ### Examples